 Athletes commonly use it for sore muscles while gardeners sprinkle it on plants to increase their growth.
+We’re talking Epsom salt, of course.
 Epsom salt has a long history of diversified use and benefits for health, beauty, household cleaning and outdoor gardening.
-It was originally prepared from mineral water while today it’s obtained mainly from mining operations.

 Epsom salt derives its name from a bitter saline spring located at Epsom in Surrey, England, where the compound was first distilled from water.
-It’s different from traditional salts in that it is actually a mineral compound of magnesium and sulfate.
+It’s different from traditional salts because it’s actually a mineral compound of magnesium and sulfate.
+It was originally prepared from mineral water, but today it’s mainly obtained from mining operations.

-7 Benefits of Epsom Salt
+10 Benefits of Epsom Salt

 1. Boosts Magnesium Levels

 Appropriate levels of magnesium are absolutely key to good health, but it is very common to have a magnesium deficiency.
 Alcoholism, severe diarrhea, malnutrition or high calcium levels (hypercalcemia) can all cause hypomagnesemia or low magnesium levels.
 By simply soaking your feet or entire body in a bath containing Epsom salts, you can increase internal levels of magnesium naturally without taking magnesium supplements.

 Magnesium regulates over 300 enzymes in the body and plays an important role in organizing many bodily functions.
 These vital functions including muscle control, energy production, electrical impulses and elimination of harmful toxins.
 (2) Magnesium deficiencies are associated with a number of chronic diseases, including type 2 diabetes, Alzheimer’s disease, high blood pressure, heart disease, stroke and attention deficit hyperactivity disorder (ADHD).
 (3) By boosting your internal magnesium levels through external use of Epsom salt, you can help improve or ward off many avoidable health ailments.